velocity-venture/timber-money-prod/replit.md

-# AI-Powered Financial Management Application
+# MoneyMind AI - Your Automated Money Management Platform

 ## Overview
-Debt Freedom is a comprehensive financial management platform that uses AI to analyze financial documents and provide personalized debt management strategies.
-Built with React, Express, PostgreSQL, and OpenAI, the app offers bank-level security for processing sensitive financial information.
+MoneyMind AI is a comprehensive AI-powered financial management platform that acts as your 24/7 money manager, handling everything from bill monitoring to wealth building with minimal user input.
+Built with React, Express, PostgreSQL, and OpenAI, the app offers bank-level security while automating your entire financial life - not just debt management.

 ## Recent Changes (January 2025)
 - ✅ Integrated Replit Auth for secure user authentication (supports Google, GitHub, email/password)